pdmoerland/BioSB-MachineLearning-2025/README.md

 ## Course material

-All course materials including the handouts of the slides, a computer lab manual and the required data and Matlab toolboxes will be made available before the start of the course.
+All course materials including the handouts of the slides, a computer lab manual and the required data and Matlab toolboxes will be made available.

 Have a look at the following documents before the start of the course:
    * A [self-evaluation test](background/Self-evaluation.pdf) on the prerequisite prior knowledge (mainly probability theory, some linear algebra).
 If you have a lot of trouble answering some of these exercises, consult the text books mentioned in the PDF, or a few [primers](background/Primers.zip) on these topics.